bsy6766/Visualization/README.md

 Visualizes simple game techniques for 2D or anything I found interesting.<br>
 Although these are made for 2D, some techniques can be expanded to 3D (i.e. QuadTree to OcTree or 3D flocking with additional axis)<br>
 This project uses my own implementation of ECS (Entity Component System).<br>
+There aren't details about each algorithm on this page since they are all well known and have lots of documents, articles and tutorials out there on the internet.
+I recommend you to search on google if you are interested.
+Else, see reference that I linked on each project description to see what did I use as reference.<br>
 <br>
 **There are preview GIF for each algorithm below on Algorithm section**